 The VXx inputs have two functions.
 They can be used as either supply fault detectors or digital logic inputs.
 When selected as analog (SFD) inputs, the VXx pins have functionality that is very similar to the VH and VPx pins.
-The primary difference is that the VXx pins have only one input range: 0.573 V to 1.375 V. Therefore, these inputs can directly supervise only the very low supplies.
+The primary difference is that the VXx pins have only one input range: $0.573~\rm V$ to $1.375~\rm V$.
+Therefore, these inputs can directly supervise only the very low supplies.
 However, the input impedance of the VXx pins is high, allowing an external resistor divide network to be connected to the pin.
-Thus, potentially any supply can be divided down into the input range of the VXx pin and supervised, enabling the ADM1063 to monitor other supplies, such as +24 V, +48 V, and -5 V.
+Thus, potentially any supply can be divided down into the input range of the VXx pin and supervised, enabling the ADM1064 to monitor other supplies, such as $+24~\rm V$, $+48~\rm V$, and $-5~\rm V$.

 An additional supply supervision function is available when the VXx pins are selected as digital inputs.
 In this case, the analog function is available as a second detector on each of the dedicated analog inputs, VPx and VH.
-The analog function of VX1 is mapped to VP1, VX2 is mapped to VP2, and so on; VX5 is mapped to VH.
+The analog function of VX1 is mapped to VP1, VX2 is mapped to VP2, and so on.
+VX5 is mapped to VH.
 In this case, these SFDs can be viewed as secondary or warning SFDs.

 The secondary SFDs are fixed to the same input range as the primary SFDs.
 They are used to indicate warning levels rather than failure levels.
 This allows faults and warnings to be generated on a single supply using only one pin.
 For example, if VP1 is set to output a fault when a 3.3 V supply drops to 3.0 V, VX1 can be set to output a warning at 3.1 V. Warning outputs are available for readback from the status registers.
-They are also ORed together and fed into the SE, allowing warnings to generate interrupts on the PDOs.
-Therefore, in this example, if the supply drops to 3.1 V, a warning is generated and remedial action can be taken before the supply drops out of tolerance.
+They are also ORed together and fed into the SE, allowing warnings to generate interrupts on the programmable driver outputs (PDOs).
+Therefore, in this example, if the supply drops to 3.1 V, a warning is generated, and remedial action can be taken before the supply drops out of tolerance.